Street sign tops off the memory of accomplished Oak Park pastor Willie P. Cooke

 He moved to Sacramento and worked as an electrician before starting his ministry at Shiloh Baptist Church.
 He earned a bachelor’s degree in theology from Conroe Normal and Industrial College in Texas and an honorary doctor of divinity degree from Andrew Baptist College and Seminary.

-Shiloh’s present pastor, the Rev. Anthony Sadler, said that Cooke was beloved by the congregation.
+Shiloh’s present pastor, the Rev. Anthony Sadler, said Cooke was beloved by the congregation.

 “This street sign is in recognition of all of the humility, all of the faithfulness, all of the love and all of the hard work that he poured out all those years to Shiloh and all of the community at large,” he said.